emkshv/telegram-llm-assistant/README.md

-new - Clear the current context and start a new chat. get_behavior - Display the current system message that define's the bot's behavior. set_behavior - Set the new system message for defining the bot's behavior. version - Display the current version
+new - Clear the current context and start a new chat. get_behavior - Display the current system message that define's the bot's behavior. set_behavior - Set the new system message for defining the bot's behavior. get_model - Get the current completion model. set_model - Set the completion model for your bot. version - Display the current version
 ```